City of Munich Innovation Challenge

 Who has the best ideas for the city?

-The City of Munich’s Innovation Challenge is an invitation to submit innovative ideas to solve specific challenges the city is facing.
+The City of Munich’s Innovation Challenge is an annual invitation to submit innovative ideas to solve specific challenges the city is facing.
 The aim is to co-develop smart city solutions that will prove their value when put to the test.

 The Innovation Challenge has been held annually since 2018 and is aimed at interested parties from among the startup community, students, entrepreneurs, and other creative minds who wish to develop and realize viable, innovative solutions to the challenges presented.